brimdata/zed/docs/language/statements.md

 User-defined operators may use the `const` keyword to indicate that a parameter is expecting a constant value.
-Const parameters are different from standard named parameters in that they are not included in the operator's `this` value but can be accessed within the operator's sequence as a variable.
+Const parameters are different from standard named parameters in that they are not included in the operator's `this` value but may also be accessed within the operator's sequence.

 For instance the program in `const.zed`
 ```mdtest-input const.zed